SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ## CULTURE

 What makes a hero?
-Is their desire to stand up for the innocent and protect others somehow innate?
+Is their desire to [[Stand Up|stand up]] for the innocent and protect others somehow innate?
 Are they born knowing that tyrants must fall?
 Does a higher power instill the idea that sometimes those least deserving of compassion are those who need it most?

 No. A hero’s life experience teaches them right from wrong—and that experience starts with the culture that raised them.